apache/celeborn/docs/monitoring.md

     - CommitFilesTime
         - The time for a worker to flush buffers and close files related to specified shuffle.
     - SlotsAllocated
-        - Slots allocated in last hour.
     - ActiveSlotsCount
-        - The number of slots currently being used in a worker.
+        - The number of slots currently being used in a worker
     - ReserveSlotsTime
-        - ReserveSlots means acquire a disk buffer and record partition location.
     - ActiveConnectionCount
-        - The count of active network connection.
     - NettyMemory
         - The total amount of off-heap memory used by celeborn worker.
     - SortTime